FLoWS vs WarpScript

 - You should not use stack manipulation functions (

 ROT...).
 It is not forbidden, but it can lead to unexpected errors.
 As FLoWS always leaves the stack empty after statements, you do not need these functions.

 FLoWS is simpler to learn, read and maintain.
-It comes with a small performance hit: FLoWS takes extra precautions at ensuring the execution environment (the infamous stack) is kept clean and enforces strict checks on parameter and return value count.
+It comes with a small performance hit: FLoWS takes extra precautions to ensure the execution environment (the infamous stack) is kept clean and enforces strict checks on parameter and return value count.
 So...
-The are some extra functions called behind the scene.
+They are some extra functions called behind the scene.
 You can roughly check what is done by looking at the WarpScript equivalent of your FLoWS code via the

 These extra functions are fast to execute, but it still is a small CPU overhead.